dcronqvist/Arachne/README.md

 It uses UDP for all communication and allows for 4 different ways of communication:

-- **Unreliably unordered** - This is the default way of communication, and is the fastest.
-It is not guaranteed that the message will arrive, and it is not guaranteed that the messages will arrive in the order they were sent.
+- **Unreliably**, fastest way of communication, but packets can be lost.

-- **Reliably unordered** - This is a slower way of communication, but it is guaranteed that the message will arrive, however not guaranteed that the messages will arrive in the order they were sent.
+- **Reliably**, slower way of communication, but packets will never be lost.

-- **Unreliably ordered** - No guarantee that the message will arrive, however it is guaranteed that the messages will arrive in the order they were sent.

-- **Reliably ordered** - This is the slowest way of communication, but it is guaranteed that the message will arrive, and it is guaranteed that the messages will arrive in the order they were sent.
+No regard for order is taken for ANY packets sent, so the order of received packets is not guaranteed to be the same as the order of sent packets.

 ### Protocol packets